Medically Reviewed By

 - Chest pain

-A symptom that is more specific to asbestosis is clubbing of the fingers and nails.
+There are asbestosis symptoms that don’t apply to mesothelioma.
+A common one is clubbing of the fingers and nails.
 This phenomenon is often an indication of an underlying lung or heart issue.
 Nails become wider, rounder and softer.
 Often this is a result of a lack of oxygen in your blood.

 Asbestosis can also contribute to cardiac issues because the lungs and heart work together.
-High blood pressure and heart disease aren’t uncommon in patients with asbestosis.
+High blood pressure and heart conditions aren’t uncommon in patients with asbestosis.
 Heart problems, therefore, can be an indicator of asbestosis.

 - Bronchodilators (inhalers)

 - Pulmonary medications and rehabilitation exercises